OpenEphysLoader.jl Documentation

 using OpenEphysLoader

-meta = metadata(datadir) # Where datadir is the path to your recording directory
+meta = metadata(datadir) # Where datadir is the path to your recording directoryfile_version: v"0.4.0"

 experiment_number: 1